HTML has links - PDF has Authentication

 (c) "Nonmotorized vessel" or "paddle tour vessel" shall be defined as any vessel without an engine being used as a means of transportation for individuals to engage in a paddle tour.
 This definition includes human-powered watercraft such as kayaks and paddleboards.

-(10) Group of southern resident killer whales.
+(10) Group of southern resident orcas.

 (11) Vicinity.